pin0S/learningML/log.md

 Today's progress: Today I continued with the coursera ML course, I passed the WK 3 half way quiz although I found it quite difficult and only got 4/5 so some work needs to be done to better understand logistic regression.
 I then moved onto part 2 of week 3 overfitting and regularisation.

 Thoughts: Supplementing my work with the ML book was really helpful, reading about over fitting before I actually tackeled it in the course was really helpful in me understanding the topic.
 Regularisation is the next thing I need to read up about.
 On a side note the 100 days of code book is up to 13 people committed to helping +1 if you include Glyn but I doubt he does it.

+## Day 24: August 29, 2018

+Today's progess: Two sections of overfitting and regularisation done.
+Making sure I take good notes and that I understand the content as best I can.

+Thoughts: I need to supplement more of my learning, going to get some OCdevL syllabus materials and share those with my instagram followers.
+The course what give me everything I need as I am quite far behind in terms of the knowledge I need from this field.
+Thus I need to use other resources to beef out my learning.